A quantum nonlinear solver based on the asymptotic numerical method: Experiment on a superconducting quantum processor

 \section{Experiment on a superconducting quantum processor}

 In this section, we present a proof-of-principle demonstration of qANM executed on a superconducting quantum processor, to solve the spring-mass problem in \cref{sec: spring}.
 It is important to note that current quantum hardware is in the NISQ era \cite{preskill2018quantum}, meaning the accuracy of quantum computing is influenced by hardware noise.
 This hardware noise can arise from imperfections in gate operations and environmental disturbances, making it challenging to achieve high-precision results.
-In this context, our goal is not to achieve perfect accuracy but to demonstrate the feasibility of qANM on real quantum hardware.
+The impact of the hardware noise on the performance of qANM will also be evaluated in the following.